RAPID 3D PRINTING SERVICES

 Rapid 3D printing is the prototyping process of taking 3D data and turning that data into a physical model in a very short time frame.
 If you’re looking for 3D printing services, our group of project managers can guide you through the many rapid 3D printing processes to achieve exactly what you are looking for.

-- SLS 3D Printing: Selective laser sintering (SLS) is an additive manufacturing process that uses a laser to activate sintered material to form a solid 3D object.
+Selective laser sintering (SLS) is an additive manufacturing process that uses a laser to activate sintered material to form a solid 3D object.
+This process provides a high degree of accuracy.
+We ensure that the correct amount of sintered plastic powder is fused to the prototype component by utilizing CAD files or scan data.

-Each 3D printer has their specific advantages; please consult with one of our project managers to decide which 3D printing technology best fits your specific needs.
+Each 3D printer has its specific advantages; please consult with one of our project managers to decide which 3D printing technology best fits your specific needs.

 3D Printing Materials